eleavydev/rock-paper-scissors-el/README.md

 Certain design decisions were made to keep the game uncluttered and simple.

-- Layout and wording is kept simple and informal throughout the game.
+- Layout and wording are kept simple and informal throughout the game.

-- Exclamation marks are used for some of the messaging and fun terms like "You rock" in an attempt to keep the game fun and user engaged and entertained.
+- Exclamation marks are used for some of the messaging and fun terms like "You rock" to keep the game fun and user engaged and entertained.

 - Fonts chosen for the website were simple ones that work well together - Lato and Merriweather.

-- As an alternative to using pure white as background colour, the colour Snow Alice blue was used.
+- As an alternative to using pure white as background colour, the colour Alice blue was used.

 ## User Stories

 - As a user I expect the game to be easy and enjoyable to play.